ESTONIAN BALLET UNION

 2.3.
 The management board organises the keeping of records of members of the Union as well as of entry and membership fees.

 2.4.
-A member of the Union has the right to:
+Unless otherwise provided in the Articles of Association, a member of the Union has the right to:

 2.4.1. participate in all events organised by the Union;